 It’s Time to Extend Executive Protection to the Digital Realm

-Guns, guards, and gates.
-The vital ingredients of any executive protection program.
+What is executive protection?
+Most of the time, we think of guns, guards, and gates, the vital ingredients of any physical executive protection program.
 After all, executives – like celebrities and politicians – are high-risk individuals.
 Their wealth, employment status, travel activities, and more, expose them and their families to physical threats.

 The cost of all this protection is also escalating.
 Firms spend millions of dollars protecting their top brass from such threats.
 Facebook, alone, invests $10 million in security for CEO Mark Zuckerburg.